-Every Dentist and Dental Hygienist, as a condition of renewing, reactivating or reinstating a license must obtain at least 30 hours of continuing education (CE) every two years to ensure patient safety and professional competency, CE hours may only be applied to the renewal period in which they were completed.
+Every Dentist, Dental Therapist, and Dental Hygienist, as a condition of renewing, reactivating or reinstating a license must complete at least 30 hours of continuing education (CE) every two years to ensure patient safety and professional competency.
+CE hours may only be applied to the license period in which they were completed.

 - American Dental Association (ADA) Continuing Education Recognition Program (CERP),